Abhinav091214/college_mysql/README.md

-✅ Key SQL Concepts Covered
+## ✅ Key SQL Concepts Covered:

-Joins (INNER JOIN)
+1. Joins (INNER JOIN)

-Aggregation (COUNT, AVG, ROUND)
+2. Aggregation (COUNT, AVG, ROUND)

-Grouping (GROUP BY, HAVING)
+3. Grouping (GROUP BY, HAVING)

-Subqueries
+4. Subqueries

-Set operations (NOT IN, intersection logic)
+5. Set operations (NOT IN, intersection logic)

-Views
+6. Views

-CASE statements (GPA conversion)
+7. CASE statements (GPA conversion)

-❓ Sample Questions Answered
+## ❓ Sample Questions Answered

-List all students majoring in 'Computer Sci'
+1. List all students majoring in 'Computer Sci'
-Find all courses with more than 3 credits
+2. Find all courses with more than 3 credits
-Show students and their enrolled courses
+3. Show students and their enrolled courses
-List student grades for 'Intro to CS'
+4. List student grades for 'Intro to CS'
-Count students per major
+5. Count students per major
-Average age of Computer Sci majors
+6. Average age of Computer Sci majors
-Number of students per course
+7. Number of students per course
-Most popular course
+8. Most popular course
-List courses with no enrollments
+9. List courses with no enrollments
-Students with highest number of courses
+10. Students with highest number of courses
-Courses with no students
+11. Courses with no students
-Students enrolled in all 'Computer Sci' courses Students not enrolled in any course
+12. Students enrolled in all 'Computer Sci' courses
+13. Students not enrolled in any course
-Students enrolled in both 'Intro to CS' and 'Data Structures' Create a view showing student name, major, and GPA
+14. Students enrolled in both 'Intro to CS' and 'Data Structures'
+15. Create a view showing student name, major, and GPA

+## Access my Github here:
+Link to my github homepage: [Github- Abhinav](https://github.com/Abhinav091214)